David TavárezAug 6, 2020

-Words & Worlds Turned Around
+Words and Worlds Turned Around

 Indigenous Christianities in Colonial Latin America

-University of Colorado Press 2017
+University Press of Colorado 2017

 Professor David Tavárez’s edited volume, Words & Worlds Turned Around: Indigenous Christianities in Colonial Latin America (University of Colorado Press, 2017), is a collection of eleven essays from historians and anthropologists grappling with the big questions of the Christianization of Mexico after the Spanish Conquest and using sources in several indigenous languages.